dimension-mismatch/dimension/README.md

 There will be a set of *base types* that are predefined in the language: `[i]`, `[u]`,`[f]`,`[c]` are integer, unsigned integer, floating point, and char respectively.

+Additionally, the `[type]` type is the data type for types themselves.

 ### Dimensions
 Any type in Dimension can be given a 'dimension' to turn it into a vector.
 For example, `3[u]` represents the type of a vector with three unsigned integer components.
 These 'dimensions' can be stacked, so `3*3[f]` represents a three component vector whose components are each a three component vector of floats (basically a 3x3 matrix).